 He kindly responds she made it obvious by sitting so still.
 She responds by stating he would too if he’d been sitting on a brick wall all day.

 “But why was she?”
 Lily begged the book.

 Dumbledore asks why, when he himself had passed through dozens of parties to get where they were.

-McGonagall seems angry, stating how inappropriate she found those parties and the flocks of owls, and goes on saying how she would pin those shooting starts on Daedalus Diggle because he never seems to have sense.
+McGonagall seems angry, stating how inappropriate she found those parties and the flocks of owls, and goes on saying how she would pin those shooting stars on Dedalus Diggle because he never seems to have sense.